landon23/ML-course1/README.md

 Pset 4: Linear regression using a polynomial basis and radial basis functions of varying degrees; investigating overfitting, etc.
 Pset 5: Logistic regression for classification; comparison of logistic and linear regression for classification on toy data sets.
 Pset 6: Effects of L2 and L1 regularization on logistic regression for sparse datasets.
 Stochastic gradient descent.
 Pset 7: Two layer neural nets and Gaussian process classifiers.
+Pset 8: Clustering using K-means on the MNIST dataset.
+Bernoulli mixture model using EM algorithm, trained on a dataset of words and binary features.